vinayak7276/javascript/README.md

 # lecture2js
-this is repo for practice question of javascript of lecture 2
+this is repo for javascript all lectures questions